raul23/nlp/README.rst

    - Also, the third method is quicker than the `first method
      <#method-1-detect-only-if-it-is-english-or-not-i-e-binary-classification-nltk-english-corpus>`_ when performing
      binary classification: more than twice faster.
    - `pycountry <https://pypi.org/project/pycountry/>`_ is optional.
-It is used for converting the country code returned by ``langdetect.detect`` into the country full name.
+It is used for converting the language code returned by ``langdetect.detect`` into the language full name.
 If ``pycountry`` is not found, then only binary classification will be performed (i.e. detect if a given text is English or non-English).

      To install it: ``pip install pycountry``